-“I know little snippets here and there,” says the creator of Mrs Brown’s Boys, “but not enough to be able to go: ‘This is the definitive truth.’”
+“I know little snippets here and there,” says the creator of Mrs Brown’s Boys at the start of his episode of Who Do You Think You Are?, “but not enough to be able to go: ‘This is the definitive truth.’”

 Over the next few days, this will change radically as Brendan returns to Dublin and learns not just what happened, but even puts a name to his grandfather’s killer.